sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/search-jobs.md

 #### Using S3

-To target an S3 bucket you've already provisioned, set the following environment variables.
-Authentication can be done through [an access and secret key pair](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) (and optional session token), or via the EC2 metadata API.
+Set the following environment variables to target an S3 bucket you've already provisioned.
+Authentication can be done through [an access and secret key pair](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) (and optionally through session token) or via the EC2 metadata API.

 **_Warning:_** Remember never to commit aws access keys in git.
 Consider using a secret handling service offered by your cloud provider.